Major US pipeline halts operations after ransomware attack

 ———

 Suderman reported from Richmond, Virginia.
-Frank Bajak in Boston and Martin Crutsinger and Michael Balsamo in Washington contributed to this report.
+Associated Press writers Frank Bajak in Boston and Martin Crutsinger and Michael Balsamo in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.